-There is no coinsurance, copayment, or deductible

-Services that are covered for you What you must pay when you get these services We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: There is a 0% coinsurance for Medicare-covered Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-Diabetic Supplies; Medicare-covered Diabetic Therapeutic Shoes or Inserts NOTE: Prior authorization may be required.
-Glucose monitors and strips are limited to plan specified
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.

+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- \$0 copay for Medicarecovered services - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

+Prior authorization may be required.
+Glucose monitors and strips are limited to plan specified manufacturers.

-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies 0% coinsurance for Medicare covered benefits.
+Durable medical equipment (DME) and related supplies

 (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

-We sent you Community Health Choice (HMO D-SNP)'s list of DME.
-The list tells you the brands and manufacturers of DME that we will cover.
-This most recent list of brands, manufacturers, and suppliers is also available Durable medical equipment (DME) and related supplies (continued) on our website at www.communityhealthchoice.org/Medicare.
-Generally, Community Health Choice (HMO D-SNP) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to Community Health Choice (HMO D-SNP) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
-During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
-(If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decision, appeals, complaints.)
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.

-NOTE: Prior authorization is required for:
+Prior authorization may be required for:

-- Items that may exceed \$500 (purchase or rental) - Diabetic or other supplies exceeding amount needed for 30 days - Cochlear implants, CPAP machines, CPM machines - Custom braces, cranial molding helmets, custom or motorized wheelchairs - Canned nutritionals
+- Items that exceed \$500 (purchase or rental) - Diabetic or other supplies exceeding amount needed for 30 days - Cochlear implants, CPAP machines, CPM machines - Custom braces, cranial molding helmets, custom or motorized wheelchairs - Canned nutritionals